morphingcoffee/spacex-android/README.md

 Make sure you run instrumented tests with the device unlocked, otherwise you may face the following
 error: ```java.lang.IllegalStateException: Can not perform this action after onSaveInstanceState```.

+Instrumented tests are supposed to be run with a `debug` build type.